IsaacLatta/CGI-Web-Server/README.md

     - The response header and response body must not exceed the BUFFER_SIZE(**262144 bytes**) macro defined in **MethodHandler.h**.
         - This can be changed by simply tweaking the macro.
     - The server provides the arguments to the script over **stdin(fd 0)**, and expects the response over **stdout(fd 1)**.
-    - The server provides the arguments as a json string.
+    - The server provides the arguments in the format provided in the endpoint configuration.
-- The server expects the arguments from the client in the request body, and they may be of the type url-form or application/json.
+- The server will only validate json and url-form content types.

 ### JWT Configuration

 - The server has 3 configuration options for JWT secret creation.
+Note that this configuration must appear within the JWT xml block as seen in the example config.
     - **Secret String**: The actual secret used for signing the JWT tokens.
     ```xml
     <Secret>top-secret-string</Secret>
     ```
     - **Secret File**: The file to load the JWT secret from.
+This options expects the full file contents to be the secret, there is no support for .pem or .json etc.
     ```xml
     <SecretFile>/path/to/super/secret/file</SecretFile>
     ```